 We make a good faith effort to recruit and involve small and disadvantaged businesses in all of our projects.
 Mascaro is committed to the utilization of small and disadvantaged business subcontractors and suppliers without sacrificing the quality of the work, time or cost to our clients.

 Our commitment to the utilization of small and disadvantaged businesses is shown by our dedication of an individual to this effort.
-Jessica Ramsey is Mascaro’s DBE coordinator and is primarily involved in the solicitation of small and disadvantaged businesses for all our procurement projects.
-Jessica is familiar with federal, state, and local small and disadvantaged business registration procedures.
+Gretchen Gloff is Mascaro’s DBE coordinator and is primarily involved in the solicitation of small and disadvantaged businesses for all our procurement projects.
+Gretchen is familiar with federal, state, and local small and disadvantaged business registration procedures.
 She maintains Mascaro’s small and disadvantaged business database, which currently contains more than 400 firms and identifies their current registration status, scope of work, and contact information.
-Jessica actively promotes small and disadvantaged business involvement in all Mascaro projects by attending workshops, minority fairs, and other small business events.
+Gretchen actively promotes small and disadvantaged business involvement in all Mascaro projects by attending workshops, minority fairs, and other small business events.

 We maximize our efforts by participating in the following: